 In this sense, a core area of the AAP is the ‘distillation’ of generally understandable and available tools to support open-ended work, to promote the creation of participatory structures and to make them available.

-The academy ‘docks’ onto external systems.
+The academy ‘docks’ with external systems.
 It sees itself as a temporary structural extension.
 We provide support on two levels that go hand in hand: First, the focus is on concrete, empirical work on the ground.
-This work directly addresses the needs, or ‘creaking’ areas, and initiates and accompanies solution processes.
+This work directly addresses the needs or “creaking” areas, initiates and accompanies solution processes.
 These are accompanied scientifically and artistically, analyzed and the generated findings and derived procedures are then made generally available.
 In theory and practice, the AAP draws on a broad and experience-guided methodological expertise, which spans a wide range between Work on site and analysis.

 The academy generates innovation quite by accident.
 Quasi incidentally.